Discover the world through travel & beyond!

 9. Make “we” time a priority.

-Even if a suite or babysitter is not in your budget, do make room for romance during your travels.
-Whether you take a moment to clink glasses with your partner during a toast in at dinner, hold hands with your honey as you walk along the beach, or you snuggle with your spouse after the kids are asleep — vacations are a time for relaxation and reconnection.
-Parents definitely deserve a little romance on family vacation!
+Even if a suite or babysitter is not in your budget, do make room for romantic moments during your travels.
+Clink glasses with your partner during a toast at a nice dinner.
+Hold hands with your honey as you stroll along the beach.
+Snuggle with your spouse after the kids are asleep, too.

 Yes, you can find romance on vacation with kids!